 Being close to someone who struggles with drug or alcohol addiction comes with its own set of challenges.
 Substance misuse in a friend or family can cause problems in your daily life as well as have lasting emotional effects.
 It can be isolating and lonely, but it doesn’t have to be.
 Al-Anon and Nar-Anon are support groups designed for friends and family and not those who directly struggle with addiction.
 These meetings use an adapted form of the 12-Step Program to help you take back control of your life.
 You also get the opportunity to reach out for help and learn from other people who have loved ones attending drug rehab in Minneapolis, Minnesota or alcohol rehab in Minneapolis, Minnesota.

 There are many Minneapolis drug treatment facilities and Minneapolis alcohol treatment facilities that are available to help.
 Being in your normal environment often means dealing with situations and triggers that can inhibit your recovery.
 There are numerous resources available within Minneapolis, but there are even more available in the nearby cities and across the country.
 Be sure to expand your search to find all of the available resources that meet your needs.
-The Recovery Village has a network of treatment centers nationwide that will give you a change of scenery and a clean slate as you take the time to heal.

 - Columbia Heights

 - See All Cities in Minnesota